7 Days In Little Tibet

 I asked them both about the routine day to day lives in the order.
 They awoke at dawn, five am to meditate.
 Then they breakfasted, took a walk and spent the remainder of the day either teaching or studying pausing to meditate again.
 It didn’t actually sound like that bad an existence.

 Thubten had never returned to Tibet but had travelled to China for some kind of conference.
-At this point I jumped in and asked him what he thought of China and whether he bore any anger towards the people.
+At this point, I jumped in and asked him what he thought of China and whether he bore any anger towards the people.
 Whilst he remained calm and composed I did see excitement flash in his eyes revealing embers of a passion burning deep within his serene soul.
 He did not bear them any ill will but rather he had hope for the future, he felt that the youth of China were sick of the status quo, were hungry for change, that it would soon come and with it the liberation of Tibet.
 They both concurred on this point with assured nods of their head utterly convinced that they would both live too see the red armies leave the Tibetan plateau, live to see their flag flying once more in the squares Lhasa but more importantly that they would both live to see their homeland with their own eyes once again.

 We were talking long after the session had ended and eventually vacated only because a Yoga class was beginning and needed our floor space.
 Thubten showed me out.
 I had much enjoyed the Monks company and found them to be a very peaceful, open and loving company.
-Moreover I had been surprised at the brief insights of wry humour both had shown (I shouldn’t be surprised, there is a laughing Buddha afterall) and also that Tinsi was wearing Adidas trainers.
+Moreover, I had been surprised at the brief insights of wry humor both had shown (I shouldn’t be surprised, there is a laughing Buddha afterall) and also that Tinsi was wearing Adidas trainers.
 Thubten asked me if I would join him and a group for a walk into the mountains the following morning.
-He commented that it would great to have a young, strong man like me in the midst as I looked like a hollywood movie star.
+He commented that it would great to have a young, strong man like me in the middle as I looked like a Hollywood movie star.
 High praise indeed eh?
 As it was I had to leave town which was something of a shame as I would have loved to learn more about Buddhism, Tibetan culture and hope for the future.

-I Will Never Forget Little Tibet.
+I Will Never Forget Little Tibet